MrDXTR/EquiShare/README.md

-# DxtrSplit - Smart Expense Splitting
+# EquiShare - Smart Expense Splitting

-DxtrSplit is a modern expense splitting application built with the T3 Stack.
+EquiShare is a modern expense splitting application built with the T3 Stack.
 It helps groups of people track shared expenses and balances, making it easy to split bills and settle debts.

 ## Features